Online disinformation has proliferated beyond our screens via a complex web of superspreaders, say Adam Belcher and Stefan Rollnick.

 PCP, in particular its Welsh branch PCP Wales, has a growing online presence – frequently using crowdfunding sites to fund their protests and raise awareness – and is deeply connected to the far-right.
 The group utilises this to draw attention to their real world organising and gain the support of other far-right online groups who share messages and advertise protests.
 There has been an increase in real world action by PCP Wales, with the group being involved in anti-trans protests at Drag Queen Story Hours, protesting sex education in schools, and coordinating events with Lotuseaters.com, a far-right media portal.
 PCP, by incorporating narratives of children’s vulnerability to sexual violence into their rhetoric, are borrowing from the very dangerous Qanon playbook.

-There are also a growing number of budding ‘independent’ misinformation influencers in Wales.
-The former TV presenter turned conspiracy theorist, Anna Brees, has helped to legitimise misinformation narratives in Wales.
-Through her large online presence and her media training company, Brees has shared misinformation narratives relating to public health mandates and the Covid vaccine, as well as championing far-right groups such as The Epoch Times and the national anti-vaxx protest group Stand-Up-X. She has partnered with other groups, such as The World Council for Health, a Coronavirus denial group, to produce videos and podcasts promoting scepticism of health mandates.
+The former TV presenter Anna Brees has helped to legitimise misinformation narratives in Wales.
+Brees has shared misinformation narratives relating to public health mandates and the Covid vaccine, as well as running uncritical interviews with anti-vaccine group Stand-Up-X and having an interview with Robbie Williams about Pizzagate – the far-right child-sex ring conspiracy theory – reported in the Epoch Times, widely recognised as a far-right disinformation site.
+She has promoted and appeared at an event run by The World Council for Health, a Coronavirus denial group.
 Her carefully cultivated image and former career as a media personality has given her a degree of respectability in the mainstream media.

 Innovative.
 Informed.
 Independent.